 Fumigants are incredibly toxic to humans when swallowed, inhaled, or even absorbed through the skin.
 Be sure to follow all label recommendations when in use.
-It is necessary to use only masks and equipment that have been tested by the National Institute for Occupational Safety and Health when fumigating.
+It is necessary to only use masks and equipment tested by the National Institute for Occupational Safety and Health when fumigating.
 Always run the ventilation fan before entering a bin to reduce the danger of the environment to your health.
-To ensure the safety of those in proximity of the bin, post warning signs telling people you are fumigating grain and to avoid the area.
+To ensure the safety of those near the bin, post warning signs telling people you are fumigating grain and to avoid the area.

 Some producers choose a safer and more effective method and have their stored grain fumigated by a licensed, professional fumigator.

 Equipment guards and shields create fewer opportunities for farmers and workers to become entangled in moving equipment parts.
 Removing equipment guards and not replacing them is a common cause of injury in farmers.
 When repairing machinery, be sure to replace all guards and shields when finished to reduce injury during loading/unloading processes.

 It is extremely important to make sure there is a guard on a PTO-driven grain auger.
 Some PTO shafts can rotate at 540 revolutions per minute, which can cause severe injury and even death.
 The power shaft that moves power to the top of the auger can cause the same injuries as a rotating PTO shaft.
 Always replace damaged or missing PTO and power shaft shields before operation.

 Intake screens on augers help prevent your hands and feet from getting caught between the auger screw and tube during operation.
 Today, most new augers are sold with intake screens in place.
 If you have an older machine that does not have an intake screen, add one, and be sure to replace missing or damaged screens.